Justinliu1119/Justinliu1119.github.io/content/projects/_index.md

   img1: "/img/projects/p11.png"
   img2: "/img/projects/p12.png"
   desc: |
     I coordinated a team of three to design and implement an innovative embedded fridge management system.
-This project featured both local and remote iOS app UIs, enabling users to record details such as expiration dates and storage locations, and manage their fridge contents from either interface.
+This project featured both local and remote iOS app UIs, enabling users to record details such as expiration dates and storage locations and manage their fridge contents from either interface.

     **Hardware**: Established communication protocols (SPI, UART, I2C, and parallel) between devices such as a temperature sensor, keypad, and barcode scanner, all integrated with an Atmega328p microcontroller.

     **Software**: Developed an application for real-time synchronization of grocery items via an information query mechanism implemented in a JSON-like format using Firebase.
 This included: 1)Entering and transmitting item information on either UI through a Raspberry Pi.
 2)Monitoring the fridge's internal temperature.
 3)Sending notifications for high temperatures and items nearing expiration.

-- pjTitle: "Embeded Systems Speed Trap"
+- pjTitle: "Embedded Systems Speed Trap"
   link: "projects/speed-trap"
   subtitle: ""
   img1: "/img/projects/p21.png"